yarikoptic/numfocus.org/content/donations.rst

 scientific research and open-source development, NumFOCUS offers a Fiscal Sponsorship program.
 The Fiscal Sponsorship program is a way for for donors to financially contribute toward the progress of a NumFOCUS affiliated project while also receiving benefits of contributing to 501(c)3 charity.
-In our Fiscal Sponsorship program, the nonexempt project must act so as to further the exempt purposes of NumFOCUS.

-    Fiscal Sponsorship is an arrangement between a 501(c)(3) public charity and a project (that does not have that tax status) in which, typically, the charity receives and expends funds to advance the charitable work of the project while retaining discretion and control over the funds.

-    -Eric Gorovitz, associate, Adler & Colvin

 NumFOCUS offers two models of Fiscal Sponsorship - *Grantor-Grantee* and *Comprehensive*.
 In both models, the project must act to further the